 October 31, 2018

-In my very first post I listed some of my inspirations for creating a site to document our plans to move to Disney.
-I then put those links in my sidebar so they’d be on every page of the site within easy reach of readers.
-But there is another link I put over there at the very top that I hadn’t mentioned yet.
-That link leads to an inspiration, not for this site, but for the entire idea behind the site.
-WDW Radio.
-I wanted to wait to mention them until I could do an entire post about my favorite podcast of all time!
-After getting even more excited than usual about one of their recent shows (you should have no trouble guessing the topic!), what better time than now.
+In my very first post I mentioned some of my inspirations for creating a site to document our plans to move to Disney.
+I also put those links in my sidebar so they’d be on every page of the site within easy reach of readers.
+But there is another link I put over there (at the very top!) that I hadn’t mentioned yet.
+That link leads to an inspiration, not just for this site, but for the entire idea of moving to Disney: WDW Radio.
+I wanted to wait to mention them until I could do an entire post about what is my favorite podcast of all time!
+After getting even more excited than usual about the topic of one their recent shows, what better time than now.

 I starting listening to the Lou Mongello helmed podcast in the mid-to-late 2000s.
 We’d play our favorites on the drive down to Orlando to get us excited for what was coming!
 But my affection for the show was cemented after a major medical issue I had in 2010.
 I attended rehab for several months afterwards and listening to back episodes of WDW Radio helped get me through.

 It was in following Mongello I discovered that the dream of moving to Disney was a reality for many people rather than just a nutty notion.
 He had actually done it!
 Quit his job, uprooted his family, and headed to Florida!
 Specifically because of Disney World!
 And he wasn’t crazy!

-While he never shied away from the topic when it would come up organically, in over 500 episodes Mongello never had a show dedicated to moving to Disney — until now!
+While he never shied away from the subject when it would come up organically, in over 500 episodes Mongello never had a show dedicated to moving to Disney — until now!
 Amazing timing for me that we get this topic a couple of months after I start our planning!